Interactive COSMIC Framework visualizations and simulations for exploration and publication.

 The prediction: As field strength increases, the effective Planck scale shrinks, meaning the region accessible to quantum-gravitational physics grows.
 The framework predicts that in regions of extreme information density (near black holes, in the early universe, or possibly in sufficiently complex computational systems), physics below the conventional Planck limit becomes accessible.
 This is a falsifiable prediction: if TransPlanck effects exist, they should produce observable signatures in gravitational wave spectra.

 What you're seeing: The universe's history plotted left-to-right, from the Big Bang to today.
-The vertical axis measures how "quantized" the universe is, meaning how discrete and step-like its behaviour is rather than smooth and continuous.
+The vertical axis measures how "quantized" the universe is, meaning how discrete and step-like its behavior is rather than smooth and continuous.
 Zero = perfectly smooth (classical).
 1.0 = fully quantum (discrete energy levels, wave-particle duality, etc.).

 The COSMIC interpretation: Standard physics assumes quantization was always a fixed feature of reality.
 The COSMIC Framework treats it as an emergent property; the universe found quantization as an optimization solution.
 Just as evolution finds efficient body plans, the universe's information processing "discovered" that discrete energy levels are more efficient than continuous ones.
 The steep rise corresponds to the phase transition at 61 GHz, after which discrete structure locked in.